 MFA 2020 Warren Wilson College (Poetry)

 MA 2006 University of California at Santa Cruz (Science Illustration)

 BA 2000 The Evergreen State College (Art and Environmental Studies)

 Instructor in Intermedia

 Erin Boberg Doughton teaches performance at PNCA as an Assistant Professor and Mentor.
-She is the Performing Arts Program Director for PICA (Portland Institute for Contemporary Art) curating and producing PICA’s performance programs including dance, music, theatre and multi-disciplinary forms as part of PICA’s annual TBA (Time-Based Art) Festival as well as year-round presentations and residencies.
+She is the Artistic Director and Curator of Performance for PICA (Portland Institute for Contemporary Art) curating and producing PICA’s performance programs including dance, music, theatre and multi-disciplinary forms as part of PICA’s annual TBA (Time-Based Art) Festival as well as year-round presentations and residencies.
 She recently served as a Hub Site representative for the National Dance Project (NDP), as a board member of the National Performance Network (NPN) and as a curator for NPN’s Performing Americas Program focused on artistic exchange between the US and Latin America.
 She serves on the advisory board for the residency and performance space New Expressive Works.